 Causes and contributing factors

-Talar dome injuries are directly related to ankle trauma.
+Talar dome fractures are directly related to ankle trauma.
 Contributing factors may include ligamentous laxity and recurrent ankle sprains.
+Talar dome lesions do occur with no history of trauma.
+In these cases, lesions may be due to osteonecrosis, endocrine disorders or genetic factors.
+(2,3)

 Stage I - Weight bearing/non-weight bearing casting, rest, physical therapy.